Bryan-GTZ/-Project-2-Applying-MLP/README.md

 * Applied final model to validation dataset

 d) Conceptual Questions
-* They are in docs
+* They are in documents